Skip to Main Content

 The University of Calgary will consider university-level course work completed at a recognized/accredited post-secondary institution (or equivalent) for credit toward a University of Calgary credential.
 For more information about transfer credit at UCalgary see: Transfer Credit Search | University of Calgary (ucalgary.ca).

 Students from other universities or colleges may be admitted with transfer credit to undergraduate programs.
 The amount of credit applied toward a degree program is determined by faculty regulations.
+Being granted transfer credit does not guarantee the credit will be applied toward your degree program.

 Students transferring from other institutions must make themselves aware of the prerequisites for courses they wish to take.
 This may be done by consulting the Courses of Instruction section of this Calendar.
-Students receiving specific transfer credit for particular course(s) should be aware that this does not necessarily imply that exact course equivalence is being awarded; it may indicate an equivalent level of experience in a particular subject area.
+Specific transfer credit is granted when 75 per cent of learning outcomes overlap for particular course(s).
+When given specific credit, it does not necessarily imply that exact course learning outcomes but rather an equivalent level of experience in a particular subject area.
+Generic transfer credit is granted when there is not a course offered where 75 per cent of learning outcomes overlap and may be granted as a block of credit.

 The University of Calgary honours all transfer credit agreements as listed in the Alberta Transfer Guide and follows the CARU transfer statement: